 If you do not have a my.popdata account yet, please register for one here: https://my.popdata.bc.ca/account/register/.

-Ensure that all sections of the DAR form are completed according to the instructions Ensure that all supporting documents are included
+Ensure that all sections of the DAR form are completed according to the instructions and ensure that all supporting documents are included.

 - Ethics review application (see below) – (approval can be pending)

 - Peer Review documents (see below) – funding/supervisor letter/CV

 - Consent form and BC Ministry of Health Attestation faceplate (if applicable)

 Decide on the details of your study prior to completing the forms and submitting your DAR package Fundamental study details such as study population, data linkages and research objectives should not change following submission to PopData as this will restart the review process If questions arise as you prepare your DAR package for submission, work with the Data Access Unit to clarity any uncertainties (e.g. data availability, data linkage processes, etc)

 A DAR submission involves multiple documents which outline the details of the study.
 Project information in all documents must be consistent.
 For example: